• Original

 and a marquee-player: Sauvignon Blanc

-Südsteiermark is the largest winegrowing region in the Steiermark with 2,563 hectares under vines.
+SÜDSTEIERMARK is the largest winegrowing region in the Steiermark with 2,563 hectares under vines.
 It is home to many wine estates of various sizes, all producing top-quality wines to an extremely consistent degree.
 At first glance, the land looks like a small, densely interwoven, compact & orderly garden – attractive to visitor & resident alike for its beauty, the mood that is one moment filled with the sun shining in diagonally, then a moment later by mists rising between the hills.

 The photogenic wine country is one of the most beautiful and inviting wine regions in Europe with its wild, hilly viticultural landscape – a refreshment for the eyes & for the soul.

-To make good wine, you’ve got to have good shoes!
+you’ve got to have good shoes!

 Viticulture is truly a hard day’s work here, because most of the vines are growing on extremely steep slopes, where one must work almost entirely by hand; mechanical help is hardly possible.